-Classes for beginners, intermediate and advance level dancers that are at least 7-years old are offered based on ability and age.
+Classes for beginners, intermediate and advanced level dancers that are at least 7-years old are offered based on ability and age.

 Do you have a competitive program?

 No, MCDA discontinued its participation in commercial dance competitions as of August 2018.
 The decision to focus on our training and performance skills outside of the competitive arena was not without much deliberation.
 Though many students and families enjoyed competing, MCDA staff felt to much focus was on "winning trophies" and not on developing long term dance art skills and appreciation.
-Our youth dance ensseble (company) will focus on community performances and non competitive dance festival participation.
+Our youth dance ensemble (company) will focus on community performances and non-competitive dance festival participation.

 What classes should my dancer take?

-Dancers should consider a doing a trial class and sample a few styles before making a choice.
+Dancers should consider doing a trial class and sample a few styles before making a choice.

 Technique classes, like ballet, jazz tech or modern, will offer the most long-term benefit and applicability between genres.